 Shader Presets are combinations of one or more shaders.
 They can be loaded via

-Quick Menu -> Shaders -> Load Shader Preset and if you want to keep the shader in-between play sessions, you can save them as an "automatic" preset via
+Quick Menu -> Shaders -> Load Shader Preset and if you want to keep the shader between play sessions, you can save them as an "automatic" preset via

-Quick Menu -> Shaders -> Save -> Save Global/Core/Directory/Game Preset.
+Quick Menu -> Shaders -> Save -> Save Global/Core/Content Directory/Game Preset.

 If more than one automatic presets exist that could be applied, the most specific one wins out, so for example, if both a global and a game preset exists, the game preset will be used.

-You can also save custom non-automatic shader presets via
+You can also save other shader presets via

 Quick Menu -> Shaders -> Save -> Save Shader Preset As, so if you create your "perfect" combination of shaders you can recall this at any time with